Why Email Structure Matters

 1. Block Format: This is the standard layout for professional emails.
 The entire message is aligned to the left margin.
 Text within paragraphs is single-spaced, while a double space (an extra blank line) is used between paragraphs.
 There is no indentation at the beginning of paragraphs.

-3. Brevity is brilliance: You’re not writing a novel.
-You’re solving a problem.
+3. Brevity: You're not writing a novel.
+You're solving a problem.
 Every email format should aim for clarity with minimal fluff.
 Short sentences.
 Direct wording.
 One main idea per paragraph.

 4. Tone should match the situation: Sending a formal email to a government agency?
 Avoid jokes or emojis.
 Writing a business email to a repeat client?
 A warmer, conversational tone works best.
 Tone misalignment is a top reason emails get misunderstood.